Discover your best options

 Teachers spend a lot of time focusing on basic skills.
 To help children who are still learning English, the school has hired three teachers of English as a New Language.
 Some students stay afterschool for extra help.

-Students may participate Mott Hall-sponsored clubs including yearbook, yoga and student government.
+Students may participate in clubs including yearbook, yoga and student government.
 Middle school students have their own sports teams and after school electives.
 Art is offered in all grades.
 French and Spanish language arts are offered, as well.

 The school works with the College Bound Initiative (CBI), sponsored by the Young Women’s Leadership Network.
 The full-time counselor plans college trips; Middle school students get to visit Wagner College on Staten Island to feel the atmosphere of campus Life.
 They receive college advisory and individual support for students and parents, such as completion of college and financial aid applications.

-The school has partnerships with CUNY colleges, such Lehman.
-The college bound focus has been changed slightly to accommodate families fearful of sending kids out of the borough or city.
-“We found a way to modify the college goal without changing the goal,” says the Principal.
+The school has partnerships with CUNY colleges, such as Lehman.
+The college bound focus has changed slightly to accommodate families fearful of sending kids out of the borough or city.
+“We found a way to modify the college goal without changing the goal,” the Principal said.

 Mott Hall V shares the Monroe annex with the Cinema School and a District 75 program for students with severe disabilities.
 The modern facility has its own gymnasium, auditorium and cafeteria.
 There are no metal detectors.
 The school has more students than is was designed to accomodate.

-SPECIAL EDUCATION: There are self-contained and ICT (Integrated Collaborative Teaching) classes.
-The self-contained class we saw was quiet, yet studious as students worked on the math problems.
+SPECIAL EDUCATION: There are self-contained and ICT (Integrated Co-Teaching) classes.
+The self-contained class we saw was quiet, yet studious, as students worked on math problems.

 School Stats